SDC-PizzaParty/SDC/notebook/journal.md

   ```
   - Is it possible to pair this table down without losing any of the unique information? -> I dont think so.
 To get the unique skus and photos out, I now need to query THIS table.
 (So I have a result with unique values in the rows)

+# 4/23/21

+## Importance of testing at this point:
+Is finally starting to become aparent.
+I want to write Tests (with a capital 'T') on my un-optimized API that test its basic functionality before I do my optimizations.
+- The tests should still be viable with the optimized API.
+- Saves times troubleshooting issues that are not related to optimization.